webcore-go/webcore/docs/deployment.md

 # Deployment Guide

-This guide covers how to deploy the Konsolidator API in various environments.
+This guide covers how to deploy the WebCoreGo API in various environments.

 ## Table of Contents